Strategic Intervention

 Accepting enquiries for:

-- AI integration consulting — strategy, architecture, deployment
+- AI integration consulting — implementation strategy, and governance frameworks

-- Universal systems engineering — process ontology applied to real infrastructure
+- Systems engineering — process ontology applied to operational systems and governance.

 Low tolerance for low-resolution queries.
 Be precise or be ignored.